Age in Reverse!!!!

 How is PRF Gel Prepared?

-First, the patient’s blood is drawn.
-Then, it is spun at a higher speed to obtain the albumin component which is then heated.
-While the heating is taking place, the other portion of the blood is spun at a lower speed to obtain growth factors and stem cells.
-The gel is then injected into the desired areas using a micro-cannula.
-It is ideal for treating areas where fillers and bio-stimulators cannot be used easily such as the under-eye area, perioral (around the mouth) area and the brow region for hair stimulation.
-This unmodified gel solution is obtained by isolating beneficial cells and growth factors in harvested plasma, heating then cooling this enriched concentrate to create a natural and smooth bio-stimulating gel.
+First, two tubes of a patient’s blood are drawn.
+One tube is spun longer at a higher speed to obtain the albumin component, which is then heated.
+This forms a gel.
+While the heating occurs, the other blood tube is spun at a lower speed to obtain beneficial cells – growth factors and stem cells.
+The gel is cooled and mixed with the growth factors, forming PRF gel.
+This enriched concentrate creates a natural and smooth bio-stimulating gel.
+PRF gel is then injected into the desired areas using a micro-cannula.
+It is ideal for treating areas where fillers and bio-stimulators cannot be used easily, such as the under-eye area, perioral (around the mouth) area, and the brow region for hair stimulation.
+In many cases, Dr. Dyson draws more than two tubes of blood from a patient, depending on the area/areas treated.

 What is the PRF Gel advantage over PRP and PRFM alone?